iksnae/actual-intelligence/book/en/chapter-02/01-getting-started.md

 Let's try a simple interaction to get comfortable with the interface:

 1. Click on the input field at the bottom of the screen
-2. Type: "Hello!
-Can you explain what types of questions I can ask you?"
+2. Type: `Hello!
+Can you explain what types of questions I can ask you?`
 3. Press Enter or click the submit button (paper airplane icon)
 4. Read ChatGPT's response to get a sense of its capabilities